hardwario/website/content/blog/2023-02-03-astrocast.en.md

 author: lukas_fabik
 ---

 HARDWARIO is exhibiting at IoT Solutions World Congress in Barcelona from Jan 31 to Feb 2.
-You can find us at stand 315, Street C.
-We will introduce a new extension module for our IoT gateway CHESTER during the show.
-This new module will allow for Astrocast satellite communication, expanding the capabilities of the HARDWARIO CHESTER and providing new opportunities for IoT deployment in remote and hard-to-reach areas.
+You can find us at stand 315, Street C. We will introduce a new extension module CHESTER-V1 for our IoT gateway CHESTER during the show.
 CHESTER is a powerful IoT gateway that allows for easy connection and communication between various sensors and devices.
-With this new extension module, the HARDWARIO CHESTER will be able to connect to the Astrocast satellite network, allowing for data transmission from even the most remote locations.
+With this new satellite module, our partners will be able to connect to the Astrocast satellite network, allowing for data transmission from even the most remote and hard-to-reach locations.

 ### About Astrocast